OofMon2301/2023-UNI-Vault/2023/ENGG1300/Introduction to Electrical Engineering.md

 ---
 Calculating the operating conditions (voltage, current) of an electric circuit, including:

-- DC Circuits, where currents and voltages are constant
+- DC Circuits, where currents and voltages are constant.
 - AC Circuits, where currents and voltages vary with time.
 - These include:
 	- AC power supply circuits,